Cozy Peach Kitchen

 More pesto recipes to try

-Overhead view of bowtie pasta with pesto, zucchini, and chickpeas.
+Overhead view of vegetarian pesto topped with extra pesto, zucchini, and chickpeas.

 5 from 1 vote